kdeldycke/awesome-engineering-team-management/README.md

 Either you inherit an already existing team of have to start from scratch, you'll need to practice the art of building (and consolidating) them.

 * [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
-* [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don’t kill it.
+* [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don't kill it.
 Feed it, grow it, and let it be a source of further strong teams.
-No rushing.`
+No rushing.`.
 * [Developer Tropes: "Google does it"](https://tomaytotomato.com/developer-tropes/) - It's [cargo-cultish](https://en.wikipedia.org/wiki/Cargo_cult) to imitate the big names in our industry as a path to success.
 Instead, the take home from this article `would be that managers and other leaders should be like ecologists; who measure, observe and nurture their ecosystems.
-Doing so will help build a unique workplace that will yield great results.`
+Doing so will help build a unique workplace that will yield great results.`.

 ## Roles